cogitovirus/cogitovirus/README.md

 ### Hi!
 - I am currently working on [https://rook2root.co](https://github.com/rook2root/)
-- I also write.
-- Make sure to visit my personal website https://cogitovirus.com and add yourself to the mailing list (your inbox can handle one more email per year)!
+- You can also visit my small personal corner at https://cogitovirus.com

 Thanks for dropping by!